Rotation Leaders

 - Publish schedules 1+ month in advance

-- Track fairness quarterly
+- Track effectiveness quarterly

 - Cap individual rotation frequency at once per 4 weeks maximum